 - Remember that if your doctor advises you against travelling on medical grounds then it is likely that your insurance, even if already in place, will become invalid.

-If travelling to Europe make sure you have an EHIC card.
-These may be applied for through the GOV.UK website (see 'Further Reading and References' below), and are free:
+If travelling to Europe make sure you have a GHIC card.
+These may be applied for through the GOV.UK website (see 'Further Reading and References' below), and are free.
+The GHIC card is the post-Brexit version of the European Health Insurance Card (EHIC), which itself replaced the E111 form.

 - It will not cover any private medical healthcare or costs, such as mountain rescue in ski resorts, repatriation to the UK, or lost property.